yoelmatveyev/nutes/README.md

 The head reads two operand pointers, both located by -2 cells to the left of its current location.
 The sign sum of the operands, both being 1, is positive (1+1).
 The indirect branching pointer directs to the branching sequence of 20 18 0.
 Since the jump address for the positive case is 0 and the result of subtraction is 0, the machine halts:

 ..0 0 -2 4 -3 4 20 (Halted) 18 0

-# Assember and IO engine

-Tapes may be programmed by the rather promitime, but operational interactive assembler indended to be used in REPL and a basic set of composed instructions, such as addition, subtraction, left shift (identical in balanced ternary to multiplication by 3), setting variables, comparison, swapping etc.

-Two opcodes with three flags (not counting the generic direction hightest trit flag that ensures sign/direction symmetry) are currently defined for the IO engine, enabling alphanumeric, ternary, base-9. base-27 and decimal input and output for 1 or 2 operands.

-Examples include slow multiplication by repeated addition, finding consequent pairs of Fibonacci numbers (one of the most natural operations in our virtual machine), factorial and basic input (up to 6 characters) combined with "Hello World".

 # Rationale